-One of our Caddis Fly clients emailed recently to ask a question recently.
+One of our Caddis Fly clients emailed recently to ask a question.
 The question was simple but complicated at the same time, as are many of the most insightful issues in fly fishing.

 “I’ve heard that you have some experience with this,” he said, and wondered if I would be willing to share my thoughts.

 Of course, I stalled, knowing it would be days (weeks before I had time to give the topic a solid answer.
 So rather belatedly, here is my answer.

 Why would anyone want to dye a perfectly good fly line?